 Cranial Osteopath London.
 At Wellthy Clinic we offer Cranial Osteopathy sessions in Marylebone, which work to help reduce pains, ease tensions and promote well being.
-Cranial Osteopaths have a highly trained sense of touch and are able to feel really subtle tension changes.
+Our Osteopath have a highly trained sense of touch and can feel subtle tension changes.
 Treatments are deeply relaxing and are used to relieve pain all over your body.
 We provide cranial osteopathy Harley Street, which is just a minute’s walk.

 What is Cranial Osteopathy Used For?

-Reducing stress and pain and to promote well-being.
+Reducing stress and pain and promoting well-being.
 Cranial Osteopathy can help with a wide range of conditions including chronic lower back pain for which other osteopathic techniques may not be suitable.
 After experiencing physical or emotional stress it is common for our body tissues to tighten up.
 Although our bodies are generally able to adapt to stress at the time, prolonged stresses or strain can remain.
 This remaining tension can accumulate and be held in the body which can restrict its free movement and then symptoms develop.
-The Cranial Osteopath works with your body to activate the innate ability of the body to heal itself by removing restrictions and provide support to bring the tissues back into a state of balance.
-Cranial Osteopathy is a treatment which is suitable for infants, adults and the elderly.
+The Cranial Osteopath works with your body to activate the innate ability of the body to heal itself by removing restrictions and providing support to bring the tissues back into a state of balance.
+It’s a treatment which is suitable for infants, adults and the elderly.
 At Wellthy Clinic we currently just offer Cranial Osteopathy for adults.

 What Does a Cranial Osteopath Do?

-Cranial Osteopathy is applied mainly on the tissues of the head however can also be used on different parts of your body directly.
-Cranial works on the principles that non-invasive, gentle cranial manipulation of joints and tissues can promote overall physical well-being.
+Hands on treatment is mainly applied mainly to the tissues of the head however can also be used on different parts of your body directly.
+Cranial works on the principle that non-invasive, gentle cranial manipulation of joints and tissues can promote overall physical well-being.
 When arriving at our clinic we will go through a case history to understand your current symptoms and medical history.
-The osteopath will be interested in injuries that happened a long time ago; even birth trauma as this could have an effect with your presentation.
-After that the Osteopath will examine your active movements, provide a diagnosis and then go ahead with cranial massage treatment with your consent.
+The osteopath will be interested in injuries that happened a long time ago; even birth trauma like this could affect your presentation.
+After that, you’re active movements will be examined, you will be provided with a diagnosis and then go ahead with cranial massage treatment with your consent.
 Although cranial techniques are very gentle patients can experience great benefits following treatments.

 Gentle stretching and massage to your neck and upper back tight muscles can help relieve the build-up of muscular tension that may lead to migraines.
-A cranial Osteopath treatment can help to reduce pains, ease tensions and promote well being.
+A treatment can help to reduce pains, ease tensions and promote well being.
 Recent research has shown that osteopathy can be effective in managing long term chronic migraines (Cerritelli et al 2015).
 More on migraines osteopathy London.

 What is Cranial Osteopathy for Adults?

 A deeply relaxing experience which can bring great benefits.
-Although overall mobility in the limbs, spine and head (cranium) starts to reduce in adulthood there is still gaps between the cranial bones (sutures) that Osteopaths believe they can influence to balance tensions.
-For example following a head injury it is common to experience headaches so cranial treatment can be of great benefit.
-During a treatment some clients are aware of different sensations, such as mild tensions, aching or sensitivity that gradually disappear, or of feelings of warmth and relaxation.
+Although overall mobility in the limbs, spine and head (cranium) starts to reduce in adulthood there are still gaps between the cranial bones (sutures) that Osteopaths believe can influence balance tensions.
+For example, following a head injury, it is common to experience headaches so cranial treatment can be of great benefit.
+During treatment, some clients are aware of different sensations, such as mild tensions, aching or sensitivity that gradually disappears, or feelings of warmth and relaxation.
 Other people are not aware of anything happening during the treatment but do feel differently following a treatment.
 The majority feel deeply relaxed during treatment and it is not uncommon for people to fall asleep after cranial massage.

-A recent systemic review (Dal Farra et al 2021) suggested their study strengthens evidence that osteopathy is effective in pain levels and functional status improvements in chronic lower back pain patients.
+A recent systemic review (Dal Farra et al 2021) suggested their study strengthens the evidence that osteopathy is effective in pain levels and functional status improvements in chronic lower back pain patients.
 A recent randomised controlled trial (Castro-Sanchez et al 2016) evaluated the effects of craniosacral therapy on disability, pain intensity, quality of life, and mobility in patients with low back pain.
-Ten sessions of craniosacral therapy resulted in a statistically greater improvement in pain intensity and hemoglobin oxygen saturation.
-Also systolic blood pressure, serum potassium, and magnesium level than did 10 sessions of classic massage in patients with chronic low back pain.
-However there was a call for more high quality randomised controlled trials research.
+Ten sessions of craniosacral therapy resulted in a statistically greater improvement in pain intensity and haemoglobin oxygen saturation.
+Also, systolic blood pressure, serum potassium, and magnesium level than did 10 sessions of classic massage in patients with chronic low back pain.
+However, there was a call for more high quality randomised controlled trials research.
 More on how Osteopathy for lower back pain.

 What to Expect After Seeing a Cranial Osteopath?

-It is common that adults feel a little light headed, more sleepy and relaxed after treatment but then feel better.
+Commonly, adults feel a little-light headed, more sleepy and relaxed after treatment but then feel better.
 According to the NCOR approximately half of all manual therapy patients experience some mild to moderate short-lived reaction to treatment.
 These can include, for example, a temporary increase in pain, aching after treatment, or post-treatment fatigue.
-In Licciardone's (2003) study of osteopathy patients, 10-20% patients reported an increase in pain or symptoms, however, 42% of those went on to make clinically significant improvements compared to base line.
-Most muscle soreness, aching and headache post treatment resolved within 24 hours.
-Many patients who attend for osteopathic treatment take non-steroidal anti-inflammatory drugs to help with their symptoms.
-Approximately 1 in 10 people who take NSAIDs on a daily basis experience persistent headaches (NHS 2021).
+In Licciardone’s (2003) study of osteopathy patients, 10-20% of patients reported an increase in pain or symptoms, however, 42% of those went on to make clinically significant improvements compared to baseline.
+Most muscle soreness, aching and headache post-treatment resolved within 24 hours.
+Many patients who attend osteopathic treatment take non-steroidal anti-inflammatory drugs to help with their symptoms.
+Approximately 1 in 10 people who take NSAIDs daily experience persistent headaches (NHS 2021).

 How Many Cranial Osteopathy Sessions will I need?

-At Wellthy Clinic your Cranial Osteopath will try to give some idea of how many treatments are necessary depending on your presentation.
+At Wellthy Clinic we will try to give some idea of how many treatments are necessary depending on your presentation.
 This will be reviewed at each session depending on your progress and as part of your treatment plan.
-Generally speaking adults will respond to treatment slower in comparison to children.

 Cerritelli et al (2015) Clinical effectiveness of osteopathic treatment in chronic migraine: 3-Armed randomized controlled trial Complementary Therapies in Medicine (23) 2 pp. 149-156